 - 1 teaspoon vanilla extract

-- Spray a 9 inch baking pan with cooking spray.
+Spray a 9 inch baking pan with cooking spray or line with parchment paper.
 Set aside.

 - In a large heavy saucepan, combine the milk, sugar and butter.
 Cook and stir over medium heat until sugar is dissolved.
 Bring to a rapid boil; boil for 5 minutes, stirring constantly.
 Remove from the heat; stir in chocolate chunks and marshmallow creme until melted.
 Fold in the caramels, cashews and vanilla.

 - Pour into prepared pan.
 Cool.
 Once set, cut fudge into 1-in. squares.
 Store in an airtight container.

 This blog post for Caramel Cashew Fudge was originally published on December 5th, 2013 and refreshed and re-published on December 4th, 2019.

 Disclosure: I’m proud to be a compensated brand ambassador for Kraft Foods.
 All opinions expressed are my own.
 For additional Christmas Recipes, make sure to visit the Kraft Foods holiday and baking page.